Richemont shares rise on report it rejected Kering's merger approach

-MILAN (Reuters) - Shares in Cartier owner Richemont rose on Monday after a fashion blog reported it had been approached by French luxury goods group Kering for a potential merger in January but had rejected the informal offer.
+MILAN (Reuters) - Shares in Cartier owner Richemont rose on Monday after an online fashion publication reported it had been approached by French luxury goods group Kering for a potential merger in January but had rejected the informal offer.

-Miss Tweed wrote late on Sunday that a cash-and-shares proposal to merge had been made directly by Kering CEO François-Henri Pinault to Richemont chairman and controlling shareholder, Johann Rupert.
+Paris-based Miss Tweed, which specialises in fashion and luxury, wrote late on Sunday that a cash-and-shares proposal to merge had been made directly by Kering CEO François-Henri Pinault to Richemont chairman and controlling shareholder, Johann Rupert.

 The report said that Rupert, who said in November he had no plans to sell, was unsatisfied with the terms and did not submit them to Richemont’s board.

-Note: (This story refiles to clarify nature of Miss Tweed publication)